Cheating prevention and detection

 Cheat warnings

-All candidates starting a test are presented with a welcome screen and confirmation pop-up mentioning our cheat detection mechanisms and clarifying expectations.
-You can customize the wording of the welcome screen to make the message more prominent if necessary — instructions for editing that message can be found here.
+All candidates starting a test are presented with a welcome screen with a basic anti-cheating warning.
+You can customize the wording of the welcome screen to make this message more prominent if needed — instructions for editing that message can be found here.

 Additionally, in the tutorial that candidates follow, they can see what the detailed report will look like (with code playback), which reinforces transparency about expectations.